 Normalization techniques ought to be utilized when data redundancy and data integrity could be a concern.
 It can moreover be utilized when information consistency is important and when queries need to be simplified.
 Finally, normalization can offer assistance to reduce the complexity of data structures.

-Normalization in Machine Learning:
+Normalization in Machine Learning

 - Normalization in machine learning plays a really important part within the precision of calculations.
 Normalization makes a difference to scale features so that the information is inside a certain range, usually between 0 and 1.
 This guarantees that all features contribute equally to the analysis, otherwise it might lead to bias towards one include.

-- Normalization too helps in increasing the convergence rate of machine learning algorithms such as clustering, neural networks, and regression.
+- Normalization in machine learning too helps in increasing the convergence rate of machine learning algorithms such as clustering, neural networks, and regression.
 Typically since the algorithms work better when the data points are near to each other and inside the same range.
 With normalization, the data points are more homogenous and the machine learning algorithm can learn and make more accurate predictions

 - Additionally, normalization makes a difference to decrease the sum of noise in the data.
 When the information is centered around a mean of zero, it'll be simpler to identify the vital designs and relationships.
 This will lead to better comes about and more exact predictions.